Freeze dried food is the best solution for easy, long-term stable meal storage to keep you ready in case of a disaster.

 Q: Can you make freeze dried food yourself?

 A: For a long time, freeze drying food was only viable in an industrial setting: do it yourselfers had to settle for dehydration instead.
 Today, a small number of home freeze drying units are available, but with some big caveats: they still only accept small batches of food, and they are extremely expensive compared to a home dehydrator.
+Check out this guide on freeze dryers.

 You’d have to be preparing pretty large amounts of food for it to be cost-effective to buy your own freeze dryer: probably over a year’s worth of food once you factor in the cost of both the food and the freeze drier itself.
 Dehydration is a cheaper alternative, but doesn’t offer the same low weight and nutrient value that freeze drying offers.
 For most people, buying commercially made freeze dried food is the best option.